All Episodes

 You said earlier Bruce Orr was not working on the Russia investigation.

-Let me ask you my knowledge, to your knowledge.
+Let me ask you: here's my knowledge.

 Did you not know he was doing that for the FBI?